Smritis2003/Idea-Tracker/readme.md

-# 🚀 ideaForge — Brainstorm, Build, Launch!
+# 🚀 Idea Tracker — AI-Powered Dashboard to Manage Ideas

-ideaForge is a full-stack, AI-powered platform designed for creators, developers, and entrepreneurs to brainstorm, organize, and launch their ideas.
+Idea Tracker is a full-stack, AI-powered platform designed for creators, developers, and entrepreneurs to brainstorm, organize, and launch their ideas.
 With seamless tools for AI-assisted idea generation, categorization, feedback, and progress tracking — it’s your personal startup lab, all in one beautiful dashboard.
 Whether you’re in the raw stage or ready to launch, ideaForge helps bring clarity and momentum to your innovation journey.

 ---